-Japanese and Korean horror movies are far scarier than Hollywood horror movies.
+Japanese and Korean horror movies take the fear factor to a whole new level.
 I am sure most of you will agree with me.
 Even the games are pretty creepy.
-I would recommend playing a few great PS2 titles like Fatal Frame, Forbidden Siren and Haunting Ground.
-There are also some excellent J-horror computer games such as Ib and Ao Oni, and creepy K-horror titles like The Coma and White Day that need your attention.For the Android platform, one can find several short, but scary Korean and Japanese horror games, but unfortunately most of them are not in English.
+There are also quite a few PC and PS2 horror games you must try out.
+But if you are a mobile gamer, then there’s some good news for you – There are several short, but scary Korean and Japanese horror games available for Android, but unfortunately most of them are not in English.
 In times like this, we wish we could know how to read Kanji and Hangul.
-Some of these games are hard to find, but don’t worry I have done the hard work and selected the scariest 13 Asian horror games for Android.
-Most of them are easy to play and you don’t need to learn both languages.
+Most of these games have simple touch-based controls and you don’t need to learn both languages to play.
+Some are hard to find, but don’t worry I have done the hard work and selected the scariest games for you:

 1. The Jusou